-CHAPTER 13 LOADING SYSTEMS
+CHAPTER 13 OFFLOADING SYSTEMS

-- 1. The requirements of this Chapter apply to loading systems for transporting liquefied gas from carriers to storage tanks in the unit. - 2.
-The definitions and boundary of loading system system are to comply with Ch 1, 202.
-3.
+- 1. The requirements of this Chapter apply to offloading systems for transporting liquefied gas from storage tanks in the unit to carriers. - 2.
+The definitions and boundary of offloading system are to comply with Ch 1, 202.
+4.